 |Thursday||3-4 p.m.||Zoom Link|

 |Friday||1-2 p.m.||Zoom Link|

-Location: All Let’s Talk Sessions for Fall 2020 will be held virtually via Zoom
+Location: All Let’s Talk Sessions are held virtually via Zoom

 Although Let’s Talk counselors are CAPS professionals, it is not a substitute for psychotherapy or formal counseling and does not constitute mental health treatment.
 Let’s Talk counselors provide informal consultations to help students with specific problems and to introduce them to what it’s like to speak with a counselor.
 Let’s Talk counselors can help students determine whether formal counseling at CAPS would be useful and, if appropriate, assist the student in scheduling an appointment.